samschott/desktop-notifier/docs/background/platform_support.rst

 Urgency
 *******

-The notification urgency may influence how notification is displayed.
+The notification urgency may influence how a notification is displayed.
 For instance, in Gnome, notifications of critical urgency will remain visible until closed by the user and their buttons will always be expanded.

-This is currently not supported on macOS where critical notifications require a special entitlement issued by Apple.
+This is currently not supported on macOS where critical notifications would require a special entitlement issued by Apple.

 Buttons
 *******